caiomts/timerdo/README.md

 ## Edit

-`Edit` is where you can - you probably already know - edit your records.
+`Edit` is where you can - you probably already guessed - edit your records.

 It's not a good place to be, so Timerdo will display raw records and ask for confirmations every time you call a command.